inkyblackness/ss-specs/archives/surveillanceScreens.md

 ## Surveillance Screen Deathwatch

 Screens may be bound to a destructible object.
 If this object is destroyed, the corresponding screen shows static.
-These associations are stored in ```L44```, a chunk with a list of up to 8 object table index values.
+These associations are stored in ```L44```, a resource with a list of up to 8 object table index values.

 **Surveillance Screen Deathwatch Table** (16 bytes)